 Guatemala is one of the most affordable countries in Central America.
-You can travel very cheaply or spend a little more and live in real comfortable.
+You can travel very cheaply or spend a little more and live in real comfort or luxury.
 Budget travelers can get by on as little as $20 a day, while $70 a day will allow you to travel reasonably well.
-In tourism destinations things tend to be slightly more expensive, although there are usually inexpensive hotels and restaurants here as well.
+In tourism destinations, things tend to be slightly more expensive, although there are usually inexpensive hotels and restaurants here as well.

 Cheap restaurants, known as comedores, sell meals for under $5.
 In nicer restaurants, expect to pay $10–20.
 Snacks and fruit are very cheap.
 Traveling as a couple is usually cheaper than traveling alone, as there generally isn’t a significant price difference between single and double rooms.
 There are plenty of affordable tours and educational experiences for a family vacation for all ages.

 Banks are fairly widespread in Guatemala.
 Most keep long hours and are secured by armed guards.
 Banks are often open from 9 A.M.–6 P.M.
 Monday through Friday, and from 9 A.M.–1 P.M. on Saturday.

 ATMs are available throughout most of Guatemala and are easily accessible for international travelers.
 It is recommended that you have some cash for everday spending like food, tipping, or tours and activities.
 ATMs usually charge a fee for foreign credit and debit cards.
 It’s a good idea to notify your bank in advance and tell them that you’ll be traveling—if they don’t know you’ll be out of the country and see a withdrawal abroad, they may put a hold on your account.